pydantic/pydantic/docs/concepts/validators.md

         print(Model(numbers=2))
         #> numbers=[2]
+        try:
+            Model(numbers='str')
+        except ValidationError as err:
+            print(err)  # (3)!
+            """
+            1 validation error for Model
+            numbers.0
+              Input should be a valid integer, unable to parse string as an integer [type=int_parsing, input_value='str', input_type=str]
+            """
         ```

+        1. Notice the use of [`Any`][typing.Any] as a type hint for `value`. *Before* validators take the raw input, which
+           can be anything.

-        1. Note that you might want to check for other sequence types (such as tuples) that would normally successfully
+        2. Note that you might want to check for other sequence types (such as tuples) that would normally successfully
            validate against the `list` type. *Before* validators give you more flexibility, but you have to account for
            every possible case.

+        3. Pydantic still performs validation against the `int` type, no matter if our `ensure_list` validator
+           did operations on the original input type.

 [](){#field-plain-validator}

-- __*Plain* validators__: they act similarly to *before* validators but they **terminate validation immediately**, no further
+- __*Plain* validators__: act similarly to *before* validators but they **terminate validation immediately** after returning,
-  validators are called and Pydantic does not do any of its internal validation against the field type.
+  so no further validators are called and Pydantic does not do any of its internal validation against the field type.

     === "Annotated pattern"